 A church in Brazil takes on a new mission, baking bread for the poor

-RIO DE JANEIRO, June 30 (Reuters) - As Brazil battles a pandemic that has taken over half a million lives and thrust millions more further into poverty, a church in the west of Rio de Janeiro has assumed a new mission: to bake thousands of loaves of bread.
+RIO DE JANEIRO (Reuters) - As Brazil battles a pandemic that has taken over half a million lives and thrust millions more further into poverty, a church in the west of Rio de Janeiro has assumed a new mission: to bake thousands of loaves of bread.

 Since its creation in April of last year, the Pão de Fátima - or Fátima’s Bread - social action program has donated more than 2 million hunks of freshly baked bread to Brazilians hit hard by the COVID-19 pandemic.